-I’m surprised by the number of times I’ve gotten this one recently.
-But everyone learns new things at different times and new readers are always showing up, so I am happy to repeat more basic information.
+I often get questions about sending a manuscript query letter…without having a finished book to go with it.
+This may seem like a “duh” question to writers who are familiar with the publishing industry, but everyone learns new things at different times and new readers are always showing up, so I am happy to repeat more basic information.

 When you’re a debut writer looking to publish in children’s books, you will need a complete manuscript 99% of the time (especially in the case of my readers, who are primarily fiction writers).
-That means that you’ll need a complete manuscript for:
+That means that you’ll need a finished book when you’re sending a manuscript query letter for:

 - Board book

 - Fiction picture books